 Russian invasion of Ukraine

 Finland’s foreign policy leadership is closely monitoring Russia’s actions and the security situation in Europe.
-Finland is responding to Russia’s actions as part of the European Union.
+Finland responds to Russia’s actions as part of the European Union.

 The sanctions have been coordinated in close cooperation with partners.
-Sanctions have been imposed on individuals, businesses and various sectors.
+Sanctions have been imposed on individuals, businesses and various industries.

 Personal sanctions involve freezing of assets.
 Sanctioned individuals are also subject to travel and transit restrictions.
 Export and import bans have been imposed extensively on the energy, defence, aviation and transport sectors, among others.
 A number of sanctions have also been imposed on the financial sector.